Employee Discount Schemes

 • Discounts on offer

 What platforms offer the best discounts?
-Are the discounts for common retailers that your employees will actually use?
+Are the discounts for common retailers your employees will actually use?

 • Ease of use